dylanMaimaiti/websocket-tic-tac-toe/ReadMe.md

-# Websocket Tic-Tac-Toe using Socket.io (Work in Progress)
+# Websocket Tic-Tac-Toe using Socket.io

 ## Description
 - This is a fullstack 2 player game with real time communication of player moves sent using the Socket.io library (which uses websockets)